 country_code– ISO 3166-1 alpha-2 country code of the visitor;

-os– name and release of the visitor’s operating system;
+os– name of the visitor’s operating system;

 browser– name of the visitor’s browser;